eliocamp/reproducibility-with-r/content/materials/day1/03-rmarkdown/index.markdown

 Your turn!

-1. Create a new R Markdown using one template of your choosing
+1. Create a new R Markdown file using one template of your choosing
 2. Check the options in the YAML and change a few of the fields.
-It doesn't to be real information!
+It doesn't have to be real information!
-3. Knit the document to see output.
+3. Knit the document to see the output.

 </div>

 ### Beyond the usual templates

 Now, what happens if rticles doesn't have the template you need?
-Usually, the journal you are sending your work will provide you with a LaTeX template that you can use and **adapt** to use within R Markdown.
+Usually, journals provide LaTeX templates that you can use and **adapt** to use within R Markdown.
-This will require some knowledge of LaTeX and a lot of patience to deal with knitr errors but the result its worth it and you can always contribute the adapted template to the R community so other can benefit too.
+This will require some knowledge of LaTeX and [Pandoc templates](https://pandoc.org/MANUAL.html#templates), and some patience and coffee/tea/mate to deal with knitr errors.
+The result is worth it, however; especially if you then [contribute](https://github.com/rstudio/rticles/pulls) the adapted template to the R community so others can benefit from your sweat and tears.

 <div class = activity>